schmuli/atom-less/README.md

 An Atom package that auto-compiles LESS files on save, with support for LESS plugins, Clean-CSS and AutoPrefixer.

+## UNMAINTAINED

+I'm sorry but the code hasn't been updated in a long time, since I am no longer using Atom, and therefore not maintaining the code anymore or publishing new versions.

+Sorry about that.
+If you would like to take ownership of the code and plugin, please open a new issue.

 ### Configuration

 On the first line of LESS files, add a valid JSON comment, not including the outer brackets ('{' and '}'), with the following properties: